gardener/gardener/docs/extensions/migration.md

 Most extension controller implementations follow a common pattern where a generic `Reconciler` implementation delegates to an `Actuator` interface that contains the methods `Reconcile` and `Delete`, provided by the extension.
 The two new methods `Migrate` and `Restore` have been added to all such `Actuator` interfaces, see [the infrastructure `Actuator` interface](https://github.com/gardener/gardener/blob/master/extensions/pkg/controller/infrastructure/actuator.go) as an example.
 These methods are called by the generic reconcilers for the [migrate and restore operations](#migrate-and-restore-operations) respectively, and should be implemented by the extension according to the above guidelines.

+### Owner Checks

+The so called "bad case" scenario for control plane migration proposed in [GEP-17](../proposals/17-shoot-control-plane-migration-bad-case.md) introduced the requirement for extension controllers to check whether they are currently operating in the source or destination seed during reconciliations to avoid the case in which controllers from different seeds can operate on the same IaaS resources (split brain scenario).
+To that end a special "owner checking" mechanism has been added to the `Reconciler` implementations of all extension controllers.
+For an example usage of this mechanism see [the infrastructure Reconciler implementation](https://github.com/gardener/gardener/blob/7ac4b04feec409f3e5a5208cd06af9a10c755337/extensions/pkg/controller/infrastructure/reconciler.go#L109-L121).
+The purpose of the owner check is to interrupt reconciliations of extension controllers that do not operate in the seed that is currently configured to host the shoot's control plane.
+Note that `Migrate` operations must not be interrupted, as they are required to clean up kubernetes resources left in the shoot's control plane namespace and do not act on IaaS resources.

 ### Extension Controllers Based on Generic Actuators

 In practice, the implementation of many extension controllers (for example, the controlplane and worker controllers in most provider extensions) are based on a *generic `Actuator` implementation* that only delegates to extension methods for behavior that is truly provider specific.
 In all such cases, the `Migrate` and `Restore` methods have already been implemented properly in the generic actuators and there is nothing more to do in the extension itself.

 In some rare cases, extension controllers based on a generic actuator might still introduce a custom `Actuator` implementation to override some of the generic actuator methods in order to enhance or change their behavior in a certain way.
 In such cases, the `Migrate` and `Restore` methods might need to be overridden as well, see the [Azure controlplane controller](https://github.com/gardener/gardener-extension-provider-azure/tree/master/pkg/controller/controlplane) as an example.